 Likewise, anyone can carry a shield unless employing a weapon with a heavy, reach or ammo-use tag.
 If using one of those weapons, then adding a shield in a fight is simply unworkable.
 Moreover, to employ one without a skill and gain the +2 bonus to AC, the weapon used must be tagged as a light weapon.
 Otherwise, no bonus is granted.
 However, the shield-use skill will remove the light weapon restriction.

-Also, putting a shield to the ready in the first round of combat suffers a -2 penalty on initiative.
-It does not require an action but it does lower the first round initiative number.
-Subsequent rounds suffer no penalty to initiative unless the state of the shield's equipped status changes.
-Dropping the shield costs nothing, but putting it back to the ready would cost initiative again.
-All this said, the skill of shield-use neutralizes these penalties, making it to be brought to the ready without any initiative modifiers.
+Also, putting a shield to the ready in the first round of combat suffers a penalty of 10 feet ofrom movement that round.
+It does not require an action, but it does reduce distance that can be traversed in that first round.
+Subsequent rounds suffer no penalty unless the state of the shield's equipped status changes.
+Dropping the shield costs nothing, but putting it back to the ready would cost movement again.
+All this said, the skill of shield-use neutralizes these penalties, making it to be brought to the ready without any movement modifiers.